310.595.5181

 As of early 2026, the three enclaves price roughly as follows:

 The Malibu Colony.
-A gated community of approximately 100 oceanfront homes on a single private road, with pricing typically ranging from $20 million to $80 million, and the rare exceptional property crossing $100 million.
-The Colony's homes have direct beach access and a private community character that is genuinely unlike anywhere else in California.
+Roughly 100 oceanfront homes on a single gated private road.
+Pricing typically runs $20 million to $80 million, with the rare standout crossing $100 million.
+These homes have direct walk-out beach access and a community character you genuinely cannot replicate anywhere else in California.

 Carbon Beach (Billionaire's Beach).
-Approximately 70 oceanfront homes along Pacific Coast Highway in central Malibu, with pricing typically ranging from $30 million to $200 million-plus.
+Roughly 70 oceanfront homes along Pacific Coast Highway in central Malibu, priced from about $30 million to north of $200 million.
 Carbon is the most expensive single stretch of residential beach in the United States by price per linear foot of sand.

 Point Dume.
-A blufftop and PCH-up area with the largest parcels in coastal Malibu, with pricing ranging from $8 million for smaller inland homes to $100 million-plus for the largest blufftop estates.
-Point Dume's character is fundamentally different from Colony and Carbon — more privacy, more land, less direct beach proximity, but with views and acreage that the beachfront communities simply cannot offer.
+A blufftop and PCH-up area with the largest residential parcels in coastal Malibu — ranging from $8 million for smaller inland homes to well over $100 million for the largest blufftop estates.
+Point Dume offers something the beachfront enclaves simply cannot: more privacy, more land, less direct beach, and views and acreage that sit in a category of their own.

 The Malibu Colony — The Original Hollywood Beach

-The Malibu Colony is the oldest of the three enclaves.
-The community was developed in the 1920s by May Knight Rindge — the heir to the Rindge family that owned much of what is now Malibu — and was leased to early Hollywood figures including Gary Cooper, Gloria Swanson, and Clara Bow.
-The gated entrance off Malibu Road and the single private street running parallel to the beach have been the community's defining features for nearly a century, and the cultural significance of the Colony in the history of Hollywood is genuinely unique among Malibu enclaves.
+The Colony is the oldest of the three.
+May Knight Rindge developed the community in the 1920s — heir to the family that owned much of what is now Malibu — and the original tenants were the early Hollywood names: Gary Cooper, Gloria Swanson, Clara Bow.
+The gated entrance off Malibu Road and the single private street running parallel to the beach have been the defining features for nearly a century, and the cultural weight that has accumulated here is genuinely unique among Malibu enclaves.

 Geography and parcels.
 The Colony sits on Malibu Road just west of the Malibu Pier.
-The community is approximately three-quarters of a mile long, with homes on the south side of the private road sitting directly on Malibu Lagoon Beach, and homes on the north side facing the lagoon and the mountains.
-The south-side, oceanfront parcels are the prestige inventory — typically 50 to 80 feet of beach frontage and lot depths running 100 to 150 feet.
-North-side parcels are smaller and trade at significant discounts to oceanfront, though some have private lagoon access.
+The community runs about three-quarters of a mile.
+Homes on the south side of the private road sit directly on Malibu Lagoon Beach; homes on the north side face the lagoon and the mountains.
+South-side oceanfront parcels are the prestige inventory — typically 50 to 80 feet of beach frontage with lot depths in the 100 to 150 foot range.
+North-side parcels are smaller and trade at meaningful discounts to oceanfront, though some have their own private lagoon access.

-Gate, HOA, and community culture.
+The gate, the HOA, the community.
 The Malibu Colony is fully gated with 24-hour security.
 The Malibu Colony Homeowners Association manages the gate, the private road, the common areas, and the rules that govern construction, rentals, and use.
-Annual HOA dues are substantial and vary based on property class.
-The community has a strong neighborhood character — Colony residents see each other, attend community functions, and the social fabric is meaningfully tighter than the average Westside neighborhood.
-For buyers used to gated communities elsewhere, the Colony is more like a private club than a typical HOA.
+HOA dues are substantial.
+What I tell buyers who haven't lived in a gated community quite like this before: the Colony functions more like a private club than a typical HOA.
+Neighbors know each other.
+There are community functions.
+The social fabric is genuinely tight in a way that the wider Westside isn't.

 Beach access.
-This is one of the Colony's most distinctive features.
-Because the private road runs immediately behind the oceanfront homes, residents have walk-out beach access from their back doors.
-The beach itself is technically public below the mean high tide line (as all California beaches are), but the public access points are at the east and west ends of the Colony, which means the central stretch of beach maintains a quiet, residential feel.
-For buyers prioritizing daily beach use as part of their lifestyle, this matters significantly.
+This is the part buyers tend to underestimate until they spend a weekend in a Colony home.
+Because the private road runs immediately behind the oceanfront houses, you walk out your back door onto the sand.
+The beach itself is technically public below the mean high tide line — every California beach is — but the public access points are at the east and west ends of the community, which means the central stretch stays quiet and residential.
+If daily beach use is part of how you actually want to live, this is the enclave that delivers it most easily.

 Who chooses the Colony.
-The Colony historically attracts buyers who want a community feel with their oceanfront property — a sense of being part of a place rather than alone on a beach.
-Entertainment industry buyers have been a consistent presence for nearly a century, and the social culture of the community reflects that.
-The Colony is also a popular second-home and seasonal-home market, with a meaningful percentage of homes held by primary-residence-elsewhere buyers who use the Colony as a beach retreat.
+The Colony attracts buyers who want their oceanfront with a community wrapped around it — a sense of being part of a place rather than alone on a beach.
+Entertainment industry families have been a constant for almost a century, and the social culture reflects that.
+A meaningful percentage of the Colony is second-home, too: primary residences are elsewhere, and the Colony is the retreat.

 Carbon Beach (Billionaire's Beach) — The Top of the Market

 If the Colony represents the cultural history of Malibu, Carbon Beach represents its present-day pinnacle.
-The roughly mile-long stretch of beachfront homes along Pacific Coast Highway between Carbon Canyon Road and Malibu Pier has become — by sale price per linear foot of sand — the most expensive residential beach in the United States.
+The roughly mile-long stretch of beachfront homes along PCH between Carbon Canyon Road and Malibu Pier has become — measured by price per linear foot of sand — the most expensive residential beach in the United States.

 Geography and parcels.
-Carbon Beach sits on the south side of PCH, with each home occupying a parcel that runs from the highway down to the ocean.
-There is no gated community, no private road, no shared infrastructure.
-Each property is its own island — accessed directly from PCH, with garage and entry on the highway side, and private beach behind.
+Carbon sits on the south side of PCH, with each home occupying a parcel that runs from the highway down to the ocean.
+No gate, no private road, no shared infrastructure.
+Each property is its own island, accessed directly from PCH, with garage and entry on the highway side and private beach behind.
 The parcels are narrow (typically 30 to 60 feet of beach frontage) and shallow (typically 100 to 200 feet from PCH to the ocean).
-This is a critical point that surprises many first-time Malibu buyers: Carbon Beach lots are small.
+This is the point that surprises first-time Malibu buyers more than any other: Carbon Beach lots are small.

 Architecture.
-The architectural ambition along Carbon Beach is unusual even by Malibu standards.
+The architectural ambition on Carbon is unusual even by Malibu standards.
 Several of the homes have been designed by name architects — Richard Meier, Marmol Radziner, and others — and the trend toward contemporary, museum-quality residences has only accelerated.
-The pricing tier above $50 million is almost entirely contemporary new construction or near-new construction.
+The tier above $50 million is now almost entirely contemporary new construction or near-new construction.

 No gate, no HOA.
-Carbon Beach has no formal community structure.
-There is no gated entry, no homeowners' association, no shared amenities.
-Each property exists independently.
-Security is handled at the individual property level, typically with significant infrastructure.
-For buyers comparing Carbon to the Colony, this is one of the most consequential differences: Carbon offers individual privacy but not community.
+Carbon has no community structure.
+No gated entry, no homeowners' association, no shared amenities.
+Each property exists on its own.
+Security is handled at the individual property level, almost always with serious infrastructure.
+When I'm comparing Carbon to the Colony with a client, this is one of the differences I want them to feel clearly: Carbon offers extraordinary individual privacy, but no community.
 The Colony offers community within a gated structure.

 Beach access.
-Each Carbon Beach property has direct beach access from the home.
-The beach below is, like all California beaches, technically public below mean high tide, but the public access points along this stretch of PCH are limited and the practical experience of the beach behind a Carbon Beach home is significantly more private than most public beaches.
-The well-known public access disputes that have played out along Carbon over the years have shifted the legal landscape somewhat, but the practical privacy remains strong for most owners.
+Each Carbon home has direct beach access from the property.
+The beach is, like every California beach, technically public below mean high tide, but the public access points along this stretch of PCH are limited and the practical experience is significantly more private than most public beaches.
+The well-known public-access disputes along Carbon over the years have shifted the legal landscape, but the practical privacy stays strong for most owners.

 PCH — the elephant.
-No honest description of Carbon Beach can ignore Pacific Coast Highway.
-The highway runs immediately in front of every Carbon Beach home, and the noise, the traffic, the visual presence of PCH is a material factor in the buying decision.
-Sophisticated owners have invested heavily in acoustic glazing, landscape buffering, and architectural orientation to mitigate the highway, and the better homes manage it well.
+No honest description of Carbon Beach can leave out Pacific Coast Highway.
+It runs immediately in front of every house.
+The noise, the traffic, the visual presence of PCH is a real factor in the buying decision.
+Sophisticated owners have invested heavily in acoustic glazing, landscape buffering, and architectural orientation to mitigate it, and the better homes manage it well.
 But it is always there.
-For buyers who romanticize Malibu oceanfront without having spent time directly on PCH, this is something to spend significant time evaluating before making an offer.
+If you've romanticized the idea of Malibu oceanfront without spending real time directly on PCH, please spend that time before you make an offer.
+I'd rather you walk into the decision clear-eyed than discover the highway after closing.

 Who chooses Carbon.
-Carbon Beach historically attracts buyers who want the most exclusive single-property oceanfront in California, who value individual privacy over community feel, and who are willing to manage PCH in exchange for direct ocean orientation.
-The buyer pool skews more international, more institutional, and more focused on the property as a long-term store of value than the Colony's buyer pool.
+Carbon attracts buyers who want the single most exclusive oceanfront property in California, who value individual privacy over community feel, and who are willing to manage PCH in exchange for an unobstructed ocean orientation.
+The buyer pool skews more international, more institutional, and more focused on the property as a long-term store of value than the Colony's buyer pool does.

 Point Dume — The Other Top of the Market

-Point Dume represents the third archetype of high-end Malibu living, and in many ways the one that has appreciated most consistently over the last two decades.
+Point Dume is the third archetype of high-end Malibu, and in a lot of ways it's the enclave that has appreciated most consistently over the last two decades.
 The neighborhood sits west of central Malibu, on a peninsula that juts into the Pacific between Zuma Beach and Westward Beach.
 The geography — blufftops, large parcels, a different relationship to the ocean — creates a fundamentally different proposition from the Colony or Carbon.

 Geography and parcels.
 Point Dume's residential streets sit primarily on the bluff above the ocean rather than on the beach itself.
-The parcels are large by Malibu standards — typically half an acre to two acres, with some larger estates running up to ten acres or more.
-The streets are quiet, the trees are mature, and the overall feel is more like a private rural neighborhood than a beach community.
-The blufftop estates have ocean views; the inland streets have mountain views and a more secluded character.
+Parcels here are large by Malibu standards — typically a half acre to two acres, with several estates running ten acres or more.
+The streets are quiet, the trees are mature, and the overall feel is closer to a private rural neighborhood than a beach community.
+The blufftop estates have ocean views.
+The inland streets have mountain views and an even more secluded character.

 Beach access.
-Point Dume's relationship to the ocean is different.
-Several private community trails (the Point Dume Community Services District manages access) provide residents with access to the beaches below the bluff.
-The beaches themselves — including Westward Beach and the cove below Point Dume — are among the most beautiful in Southern California.
-But the access requires walking down a trail rather than walking out a back door.
-For buyers who want beach access as part of daily life but don't need the beach immediately at the back of the house, Point Dume offers an arguably better trade — better views, more privacy, larger parcels, in exchange for a slightly less immediate beach.
+Point Dume's relationship to the ocean is different, and worth understanding before you fall in love with a particular blufftop.
+Several private community trails (the Point Dume Community Services District manages access) get residents to the beaches below the bluff.
+The beaches themselves — Westward Beach, the cove below Point Dume — are among the most beautiful in Southern California.
+But you walk down a trail rather than walking out a back door.
+For buyers who want the ocean in their daily life but don't need the beach immediately behind the house, Point Dume often delivers a better trade: better views, more privacy, larger parcels, in exchange for slightly less immediate sand.

 Architecture.
 Point Dume has the widest architectural range of the three enclaves.
-The neighborhood includes preserved 1960s and 1970s ranch homes, significant mid-century modernist estates, and a steady wave of contemporary new construction.
-Several of Malibu's most architecturally significant private residences are on Point Dume, and the larger parcels have allowed for site-specific design at a scale that the Colony's tighter lots cannot support.
+Preserved 1960s and 1970s ranch homes.
+Significant mid-century modernist estates.
+A steady stream of contemporary new construction.
+Several of Malibu's most architecturally significant private residences are on Point Dume, and the larger parcels have allowed for site-specific design at a scale the Colony's tighter lots can't accommodate.

 Community character.
 Point Dume has a distinctive community culture — more local, more residential, more family-oriented than either the Colony or Carbon.
-Many Point Dume residents are full-time, raising families in the neighborhood, and the elementary school zone (Point Dume Marine Science Elementary) is a meaningful draw for families.
-The Point Dume Village commercial area provides daily-needs amenities, and the overall feel is much closer to a small coastal town than to either of the more glamorous Malibu addresses.
+Many residents are full-time, raising families here.
+The elementary school (Point Dume Marine Science Elementary) is a meaningful draw.
+Point Dume Village handles daily-needs amenities, and the overall feel is much closer to a small coastal town than to either of the more glamorous Malibu addresses.

 Who chooses Point Dume.
-Point Dume attracts buyers who prioritize land and privacy over immediate beach access, who often have families and want a residential community feel, and who appreciate the more rural Malibu character.
-Many longtime Point Dume residents are entertainment industry creatives, tech founders, and UHNW buyers who specifically did not want the higher-visibility profile of Carbon Beach or the social culture of the Colony.
+Point Dume attracts buyers who prioritize land and privacy over immediate beach, who often have families and want a real residential community, and who appreciate the more rural Malibu character.
+A lot of longtime Point Dume residents are entertainment industry creatives, tech founders, and UHNW buyers who specifically did not want the higher-visibility profile of Carbon Beach or the social culture of the Colony.

 The Comparison That Matters

 Daily beach use.
-Colony has the most immediate, walkable beach access.
-Carbon has direct beach access with PCH between the home and the front door.
+The Colony has the most immediate, walkable beach access.
+Carbon has direct beach access but with PCH at the front door.
 Point Dume has trail access from the bluff.
-For families with younger children or buyers who use the beach daily, the Colony's immediate access is the strongest.
-For buyers who value the ocean view and proximity but don't need daily sand contact, Point Dume's blufftop properties may actually offer the better lifestyle.
+For families with younger children, or buyers who genuinely use the beach every day, the Colony's immediate access is the strongest answer.
+For buyers who value the ocean view and proximity but don't need daily sand contact, Point Dume's blufftop properties often deliver the better lifestyle.

 Privacy.
-Carbon offers the most individual privacy — no shared community, no neighbors interacting on a daily basis, individual security infrastructure.
+Carbon offers the most individual privacy — no shared community, no neighbors on a daily basis, individual security infrastructure.
 Point Dume offers parcel-level privacy through lot size and landscape.
-The Colony offers community-level privacy within a gated structure but less individual privacy because of the tight community fabric.
+The Colony offers community-level privacy within a gated structure, but less individual privacy, because of the tight community fabric.

 Land.
-Point Dume offers significantly more land — typically five to ten times the parcel size of a Colony or Carbon property.
-For buyers who value outdoor space, gardens, equestrian use, or simply the feeling of land around the home, Point Dume is the clear answer.
+Point Dume wins clearly.
+Typically five to ten times the parcel size of a Colony or Carbon property.
+If you value outdoor space, gardens, equestrian use, or simply the feeling of land around the home, Point Dume is the answer.

 PCH.
 The Colony is set back from PCH by Malibu Road, which mitigates the highway noticeably.
 Carbon is on PCH.
 Point Dume is meaningfully removed from PCH by the residential streets that climb the peninsula.
-For buyers sensitive to highway noise or visual presence, this is a major variable.
+If you're sensitive to highway noise or visual presence, this is a major variable.

 Resale and liquidity.
 All three submarkets are relatively illiquid by Westside standards.
-Transactions happen, but the buyer pool for $30-100 million coastal Malibu property is small and global.
-Pricing the property correctly at sale and being patient about timing are more important here than in almost any other Westside submarket.
-Among the three, Carbon Beach has historically had the most discoverable transaction history (because of its visibility), and the Colony and Point Dume have had more transactions occur off-market.
+Transactions happen, but the buyer pool for $30 to $100 million coastal Malibu property is small and global.
+Pricing correctly at sale and being patient about timing matter more here than in almost any other Westside submarket.
+Among the three, Carbon Beach has historically had the most discoverable transaction history (because of its visibility); the Colony and Point Dume have had more transactions happen off-market.

 A Note on Paradise Cove and Other Enclaves

-A few other Malibu enclaves deserve brief mention for buyers considering the broader market.
+A few other Malibu enclaves deserve a brief word for buyers considering the broader market.

-Paradise Cove — the gated community of mobile homes (which can sell for $5-15 million for the more developed properties despite their formal status as mobile homes) — is its own unique market and not directly comparable to the three enclaves above.
+Paradise Cove — the gated community of mobile homes (which can trade for $5 to $15 million for the more developed properties, despite their formal status as mobile homes) — is its own unique market and not directly comparable to the three enclaves above.

 Big Rock and Las Tunas — the easternmost beach communities in Malibu, closer to the Santa Monica city line.
 These trade at meaningful discounts to Carbon Beach for comparable oceanfront and offer the easiest access to Santa Monica and the rest of Los Angeles.
 Pricing typically runs $10 million to $30 million for oceanfront homes.